chenh19/lab/in_silico_research.md

 - Output
 ![](fig/2-23.png)

 - PolyPhen uses a relatively old database.
 In rare cases for protein prediction, the "o_pos" might be wrong and you can easily spot it by comparing "o_pos" with your input position.
-I would suggest that you remove these prediction results.
-If you really need the results, you may have to search for previous UniProt IDs for the proteins.
+I would suggest that you remove those prediction results.
+If you really need the results, you may have to search for the previous UniProt IDs for the proteins.
 So far I have only seen one protein like this, which is CFHR4, and it requires a dated protein ID, Q5DVJ7, for prediction.

 ## 5. Predict protein modification site